 Diana Rose Aviso Baradia was raped on May 2017 and her body was found dumped in Barangay San Isidro, Castilla, Sorsogon.
 The suspect Romnick Bolaño Jalmasco, 26 years old, single, member of CAFGU assigned at Barangay San Isidro, Castilla, Sorsogon remains at-large.

-Salvacion De Luna alias “Ka ALELI“, more or less 40 years old, Pio Duran Municipal Treasurer’s Office employee was killed in Sitio Cagnalog, Barangay La Medalla, Pio Duran, Albay by unidentified suspect last July 17, 2017, case is unsolved.
+Salvacion De Luna alias “Ka ALELI“, more or less 40 years old, Pio Duran Municipal Treasurer’s Office employee was killed in Sitio Cagnalog, Barangay La Medalla, Pio Duran, Albay by an unidentified suspect last July 17, 2017, the case is unsolved.
 De Luna and her live-in partner Bernal Nogot were suspected to be NPA supporters.

-Rosienie Payadyad Pigao, 37 years old, married with three children of Purok 4, Barangay Cavasi, Ligao City was stabbed and hacked to death by her husband Alden Apuyan Pigao on November 28, victim was arrested and case is filed.
+Rosienie Payadyad Pigao, 37 years old, married with three children of Purok 4, Barangay Cavasi, Ligao City was stabbed and hacked to death by her husband Alden Apuyan Pigao on November 28, the victim was arrested and a case is filed.

-Three women were shot by unidentified gunman in downtown Zone 3, Pio Duran, Albay on December 5, 2017.
-Robella Orogo Clemente, 64 years old, married was killed while Joan Barazona y Manjares, 38 years old and Salve Oringo y Mullasgo, 45 years old were wounded in the attack, case is unsolved.
+Three women were shot by an unidentified gunman in downtown Zone 3, Pio Duran, Albay on December 5, 2017.
+Robella Orogo Clemente, 64 years old, married was killed while Joan Barazona y Manjares, 38 years old and Salve Oringo y Mullasgo, 45 years old were wounded in the attack, the case is unsolved.

 Chriadee Ergina Brandes, 31 years old of Sitio Cogon, Barangay Tabi, Gubat, Sorsogon was stabbed to death by his live-in partner on December 6, 2017.
-The suspect, Ryan Ergina y Eva was arrested and case is filed.
+The suspect, Ryan Ergina y Eva was arrested and a case is filed.

 It is an inalienable obligation by the state to its citizens against exploitation and abuse from external or internal elements whether with or without war or conflict.